etendosoftware/docs/docs/developer-guide/etendo-classic/bundles/financial-extensions-bundle/psd2-integration.md

 2. Create the P12 file: Using the [KeyStore Explorer application](https://keystore-explorer.org/){target="_blank"}.
 This application provides an intuitive interface and facilitates the creation of the .p12 file.

+!!!info
     It is also possible to perform this procedure using the **OpenSSL tool**.

 These are the specific commands: